Coffee Owner’s Manual: Reloaded

 - If you really care about good coffee, invest in a burr grinder.
 Blade grinders are handy for spices, but suck at grinding coffee.
 With a two-part mill, burr grinders produce a uniform grind and most models allow you to adjust the settings, so coarse grinds for a French press are as easy to fabricate as a fine grind for espresso.
 The downside: Be prepared to spend $100 to $200, but also be prepared for your coffee to taste that much better.

-- If you don’t have a coffee grinder or don’t want to mess with grinding, buy small batches of beans from a neighborhood roaster or shop (here are some of my favorites), have them do the grinding right then and there and use the coffee within the week.
-Oh, and see above note.
+- If you don’t have a coffee grinder or don’t want to mess with grinding, buy small batches of beans from a neighborhood roaster or shop, have them do the grinding right then and there, transfer to a heavy, zip-top freezer bag as mentioned above, and use the coffee within the week.

 - The golden ratio for coffee brewing: 1 gram of coffee to 14 grams of water.
 Yes, you should weigh your beans, and yes, metric is better.
 My morning equation: 28.5 grams of coffee to 400 grams of water.